Latt\`es maps and combinatorial expansion: Latt es and Latt es-type Maps

 \begin{eg} Let $A\:\C\ra\C$ be the $\C$-linear map defined by $z\mapsto 2z$, and let $\wp\:\C\ra \widehat\C$ be the Weierstrass elliptic function with respect to the lattice $2\Z^2$.
 Let $\bar A\: \T\ra \T=\C/2\Z^2$ be induced by $A$, and let $\Theta\:\T\ra\widehat \C$ be induced by $\wp$.
 Then the map $f$ satisfying the following diagram is well-defined and is a Latt\`es-type map:

-In fact, the map $f$ is topologically conjugate to a Latt\`es map (see Example \ref{latteseg3}).
-We can think of the map $f$ as follows (see the picture below): observe that the unit square $[0,1]^2$ in $\C$ can be conformally mapped to the upper half plane in $\widehat{\C}$; we glue along the boundary of two unit squares $[0,1]^2$, and get a pillow-like space which is homeomorphic to $\widehat{\C}$; we color one of the squares black and the other white; we divide each of the squares into 4 smaller squares of half the side length, and color them with black and white in checkerboard fashion; we map one of the small black pillows to the bigger black pillow by Euclidean similarity, and extend the map to the whole pillow-like space by reflection.
+In fact, the map $f$ is a Latt\`es map (see Example \ref{latteseg3}).
+We can think of the map $f$ as follows (see the picture below): observe that the unit square $[0,1]^2$ in $\C$ can be conformally mapped to the upper half plane in $\widehat{\C}$; we glue two unit squares $[0,1]^2$ together along their boundaries , and get a pillow-like space which is homeomorphic to $\widehat{\C}$; we color one of the squares black and the other white; we divide each of the squares into 4 smaller squares of half the side length, and color them with black and white in checkerboard fashion; we map one of the small black pillows to the bigger black pillow by Euclidean similarity, and extend the map to the whole pillow-like space by reflection.
 We refer the reader to Section 1.2 in \cite{BMExpanding} for further discussion of this example. \end{eg}

 \begin{eg} Let $A\:\R^2\ra\R^2$ be the $\R$-linear map defined by

 and let $\wp$ be the Weierstrass elliptic function with respect to the lattice $2\Z^2$.
 Let $\bar A\: \T\ra \T=\R^2/2\Z^2$ be induced by $A$, and $\Theta\:\T\ra\S^2$ be induced by $\wp$.
 Then the map $g$ satisfying the following diagram is well-defined and is a Latt\`es-type map: